Curriculum-based science topics

 - Discuss the basics of electricity including, current, voltage and differences between series and parallel circuits.

-- Discuss the components we will be using on the day such as breadboards, resistors and LEDs.
+- Discuss how electricity flows in circuits.
+Introduce students to the components we will be using to build circuits, such as breadboards, resistors, and LEDs.

 - Practical - Build series and parallel circuits on breadboards.